 - UCLA Digital Collections searches creative commons licence collections containing historical, global and local maps.

 - Chemical Heritage Foundation Image Archive contains images and other materials related to the history of chemistry.

-- Public Health Image Library, find both public domain and copyright protected images, easily browsed by category.
+- Public Health Image Library contains public domain and copyright protected images, easily browsed by category.

-- NASA Images browse and search image galleries pertaining to topics in astronomy, astrophysics, space, and related earth science subjects, as well as historical images.
+- NASA Images contains image galleries pertaining to topics in astronomy, astrophysics, space, and related earth science subjects, as well as historical images.

-- NASA Visible Earth, a searchable and browseable collection of, mostly public domain, images of Earth taken from space.
+- NASA Visible Earth is a collection of mostly public domain images of Earth taken from space.

-- U.S. Geological Survey Photographic Collection, all images in collection are public domain images.
+- U.S. Geological Survey Photographic Collection is a collection of public domain images.
 Freely search and browse photographs taken during geologic studies from 1868 to the present.